shreyasrajesh0308/chiller_vision/object_detection_dataset_tut.md

 ![labelImg](https://user-images.githubusercontent.com/41626118/89758823-5d4f8280-db06-11ea-8060-887e24908d05.png)

-4. This will each of the bounding boxes as xml files with the same name as the corresponding image.
+4. This will generate an xml file (with the same name as the corresponding image) for each of the bounding boxes

-5. Repeat the process for all the images.
+5. Repeat the aforementioned process for each of the the images.